Pilothouse-App/Pilothouse/README.md

 # DockerBox

-A local LEMP development stack using Docker.
+An open-source local LEMP development stack using Docker.
 Comes with a set of Bash scripts for starting and stopping the stack, creating and deleting WordPress installs, keeping the hosts file updated, and running WP-CLI commands, among other useful features.

 DockerBox supports multiple local sites, Xdebug, and running WP-CLI commands directly from the host.
 DockerBox is tailored to WordPress projects, but can be used for general PHP projects as well.